andrewpeck/etl_module_test_fw/README.md

 are either not tested or known to be problematic.
 Change log is inclusive of all changes from the previous recommended version; please only use the versions listed here unless instructed otherwise.

+### v1.3.3

+  - Fix an issue with the ETROC decoder getting stuck in the locked state
+  - Add a "raw data mode" to the ETROC decoder which simply writes the raw 40 bit frames
+  - Separate the bitslip/reset/zero suppress/raw data mode between
+    master and slave

+### v1.3.2

+  - Add a feature to disable automatic bitslipping in the ETROC decoder (for debug purposes)
+  - Start and end of packet signals should now only be 1bx wide (instead of 5)

 ### v1.3.1